 Please be aware that it is your responsibility to check before you travel for the documentation needed for your destination and to ensure that you apply for it within the required timescales.

 If you are travelling with your pet or within five days of its departure to an EU country or Northern Ireland, you will probably need an AHC.
 Only OVs can issue these certificates and they must be issued within 10 days of your departure date.
 Once issued the certificate lasts for four months.
 The AHC requires that your pet must have been vaccinated for rabies, you must wait 21 days after this before you can travel.

 If you’re planning on travelling five days earlier or later than your pet to an EU country, you may need an Export Health Certificate or EHC to travel.
 You can check this with the APHA Centre for International Trade in Carlisle, by calling them on 03000 200 301 or email [email protected] with details of your trip.
 They will explain how an EHC works.

-To be issued with an EHC you will need to nominate an OV or official vet, like Coastway Vets, to check the EHC’s details against your pet’s health record and identification requirements.
-Once we receive the EHC, it will be completed and given to you 48 hours prior to your pet’s departure.
+To be issued with an EHC you will need to nominate an OV or Official Vet (we are not offering this service currently) to check the EHC’s details against your pet’s health record and identification requirements.
+Once your nominated vet receives the EHC, it will usually be completed and given to you 48 hours prior to your pet’s departure.

-Again, you’ll need to nominate an OV like Coastway Vets to check your pet’s details and issue the certificate ready for your travel.
+Again, you’ll need to nominate an OV to check your pet’s details and issue the certificate ready for your travel.